How to Uncover Grant Opportunities to Start, Run or Grow Your Business

 A few notable brands have stepped up to provide financial relief to small businesses amid the pandemic.
 Private grant opportunities included:

-- Amazon Neighborhood Small Business Relief Fund: Amazon has earmarked $5 million in grant funds to support Seattle-based small businesses, particularly those that rely on foot traffic.
+Amazon Neighborhood Small Business Relief Fund: Amazon has earmarked $5 million in grant funds to support Seattle-based small businesses, particularly those that rely on foot traffic.
 Businesses with 50 or fewer employees that bring in less than $7 million in annual revenue are eligible.
-You can apply online for a grant from Amazon here.
+You can learn more about a grant from Amazon here.